DMV, VSP urge safe, sober July 4th celebrations for drivers - NewsBreak

 DMV, VSP urge safe, sober July 4th celebrations for drivers

-(WFXR) — The barbecues, festivals, family gatherings, and fireworks are all the ingredients for a fun Fourth of July celebration.
+RICHMOND, Va.
+(WFXR) — The barbecues, festivals, family gatherings, and fireworks are all the ingredients for a fun July 4 celebration.

 “Preventing an alcohol-related tragedy is simple – do not drive after drinking any alcohol, period,” said Acting DMV Commissioner Linda Ford, the Governor’s Highway Safety Representative.
 “Even one drink can impair judgment on the road.
 And if your holiday celebrations involve alcohol, be sure to designate a sober driver before the party begins to ensure a safe ride home.”Sheetz offers $3.99 gas for July 4th holiday – but is it safe for your car?

-The DMV says that during the Fourth of July holiday period, between July 2 and July 5, there were 105 crashes, 56 injuries, and two deaths reported in 2021.
+The DMV says that during the July 4 holiday period, between July 2 – 5, there were 105 crashes, 56 injuries, and two deaths reported in 2021.

-As a way to increase safety, VSP plans to increase patrols this year from 12:01 a.m. on Friday, July 1 through midnight on Monday, July 4.
-This is part of the Operation Crash Awareness Reduction Effort (C.A.R.E), a state-sponsored program to help reduce crashes, deaths, and injuries from impaired driving, speeding, and failing to wear a seatbelt.
+As a way to increase safety, VSP plans to increase patrols from 12:01 a.m.
+Friday, July 1 through midnight Monday, July 4.
+This is part of the Operation Crash Awareness Reduction Effort (C.A.R.E); a state-sponsored program to help reduce crashes, deaths, and injuries from impaired driving, speeding, and failing to wear a seatbelt.

 Comments / 0